IlEvelynIl/BO1-AntiCheat/README.md

    - Community leaderboard mods if they are loaded.

 Throughout the duration of a game with the tool open, the following player states are checked for any changes:
+- God Mode
-- God Mode, Demi God Mode, No Target, and Box Movable.
+- Demi God Mode
+- No Target
+- Box Movable

 ## Why did my antivirus block the download?
 This is likely due to Windows Defender's sensitivity to programs without a signature.
 Rest assured, there's nothing harmful in the tool, hence why its open source.